AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       if (Geometry::isAllPeriodic()) {}      // Periodic in all direction?
       if (Geometry::isAnyPeriodic()) {}      // Periodic in any direction?

 .. _sec:basics:ba:

 BoxArray
 ========

-BoxArray is a class in AMReX_BoxArray.H for storing a collection of Boxes on a single AMR level.
-One can make a BoxArray out of a single Box and then chop it into multiple Boxes.
+:cpp:`BoxArray` is a class in AMReX_BoxArray.H for storing a collection of Boxes on a single AMR level.
+One can make a :cpp:`BoxArray` out of a single :cpp:`Box` and then chop it into multiple Boxes.

+.. highlight:: c++

 ::